Last Updated on September 24, 2022

 Make sure you buy canned green beans from manufacturers that abide by safe handling, preparation, and canning practices.

-You should avoid canning green beans at home unless you have all the equipment and skills needed to prepare them safely.
+You should avoid canning them at home unless you have all the equipment and skills needed to prepare them safely.
 Home-canned green beans have been under scrutiny after a couple in Germany contracted botulism from canned green beans.

-Therefore, if you’re going to eat home canned green beans during pregnancy, it’s best to exercise caution, especially if you’re not sure about the processes and sterilization used.
+Therefore, if you’re going to eat home canned during pregnancy, it’s best to exercise caution, especially if you’re not sure about the processes and sterilization used.

 Is it Safe to Eat Raw Green Beans During Pregnancy?

 Green beans can be eaten raw during pregnancy provided that they are thoroughly washed.
-The same is true for most fresh or raw vegetables and fruits.
+The same is true for most raw or fresh fruits and vegetables.

 I’m Craving Green Beans When Pregnant: Is This Normal?